spcourse/sp2/help/index.md

 ## Ed
 We use Ed as an online discussion platform.
 Here you can discuss the assignments with other students and also the staff.

 * Sign-up (TODO).
-You need to be registered for this course in SIS for this link to work.
-If you have a problem with this lin, please send me an email: <scientific@mprog.nl>
+You need to be registered for Scientific Programming 1 for this semester in SIS for this link to work.
+If this is not the case (because you did SP1 in an earlier semester) or if you have another problem with registering, please send me an email: <scientific@mprog.nl>
 * Use the forum: (TODO)
 * Please keep the language in English on the forum, as not all students following this course speak Dutch.
 * When you use Ed, try to formulate your question clearly.
 Use code fragments to illustrate the problem.
 But, *never copy your entire code* here (this would make it too tempting for your fellow students to copy your code).